zoomoid/AlphabetClasses/ctext/README.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-This class provides quite sophisticated adjustments to memoir, mainly front matter restyling (see ~/AlphabetClasses/examples/ctext.pdf), as well as small improvements to section titles and other small adjustments, mostly font-related.
-Its main purpose is to be used for typesetting most of my homework for University (e.g. title-page-only documents for handwritten papers).
-For usage for fictional typesetting, see my dtext class.